chrisburnell/chrisburnell.com/src/posts/articles/2023-04-12-why-css-naked-day.md

   - html
   - css
   - ux
+banner:
+  url: emperors-new-clothes.jpg
+  alt: "The Emperor’s New Clothes, by Vilhelm Pedersen.
+The illustration depicts a royal parade where the emperor is wearing just his undergarments, and the onlooking spectators display shocked expressions on their faces."
 ---

 An annual event falling on April {{ 9 | ordinal | safe }} of every year since 2006, the <dfn title="the reason for existing">raison d’être</dfn> of [CSS Naked Day](https://css-naked-day.github.io/) is to promote <q id="cssnakedday-quote">proper use of HTML, semantic markup, [and] a good hierarchy structure</q> by completely stripping CSS from our websites.